stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

+If you want to make long term +10,000% gains.

+&nbsp;

-If you want to make long term gains, and have funds/investments you are not planning on spending over the next couple of years: Nvidia is your buy.
+If you have funds you are not planning on spending over the next couple of years.

+&nbsp;

+Buy Nvidia, now.

 &nbsp;